Reviews Communities Blog FAQ Services About Contact

 Key factors to evaluate:

 You can move from accepted offer to funded rehab in two weeks if you prepare.
-Follow this sequence:
+Follow this ten-step sequence to minimize delays and keep your flip timeline on track.

 1) Pre underwrite yourself.
 Build a one page deal summary with purchase price, rehab budget, ARV comps, timeline, and exit plan.
 Keep it updated for Mira Mesa, Poway, Escondido targets.